Battle of Columbus (1865): Aftermath

-On to Macon and the capture of America's most wanted men

 Immediately after the victory at Columbus, Wilson led his raiders east to Macon, Georgia and occupied that city without resistance.
 Ten days after the Battle of Columbus, the last great army of the Confederacy, under General Joseph E. Johnston, surrendered at Bennett Place, North Carolina.
 The American Civil War had come to an end.

 In early May in central Georgia, Wilson's men apprehended the two most wanted men in America: Jefferson Davis, president of the Confederacy; and Captain Henry Wirz, commandant of the Confederate prison at Andersonville.

-Argument that Columbus was the last battle of the Civil War
+Controversies

 Several sources have held that this was the last battle of the war.
 In 1935, seeking support for a national battlefield park to be established here, the Georgia state government declared this to be the "last battle of the war between the states."

 Insofar as the surrender of the bulk of Confederates on April 26, 1865, at Bennett Place, North Carolina, marked the effective end of the war (as many state governments maintained), the Battle at Columbus was the last battle of the Civil War.
 President Andrew Johnson, who had succeeded Lincoln, declared the war over on May 10, 1865.
 This was the day that President Jefferson Davis was captured.
 Johnson characterized remaining resisters as no longer combatants, but "fugitives."

 The Battle of Palmito Ranch took place on May 13.
 Some claim that this was the last battle of the war, rejecting President Johnson's definition and preferring to refer to the Confederates there as "organized forces" of the Confederacy.

 The officers who led Union forces in the battle insisted that Columbus was the last battle of the war.
 On May 30, 1865 Brevet Major General Emory Upton reported for his division in the Wilson Raid, in the Official Records, that the Battle of Columbus was the "closing conflict of the war."
 In 1868, General Wilson gave a speech to a soldier's reunion, wherein he detailed the Battle of Columbus and concluded "the last battle had been fought."
 In 1913 Wilson wrote that there were "no grounds left for doubting that 'Columbus was the last battle of the war.'"
 General Edward F. Winslow wrote, "I have always considered that engagement, by the number present and the results achieved, to be the final battle of the war."
 Colonel Theodore Allen wrote, "It is true that there was some desultory fighting and scrapping after the battle at Columbus, Georgia, but nothing of sufficient size to entitle it to the name of a battle."